apache/juddi/juddi-client.net/readme.txt

 Add a reference to juddi-client.net.dll
 Add a copy of juddi-client.net-sample\uddi.xml (set it to copy to output directory always) Follow the patterns in the example projects and consult the documentation

+Important, you'll want to run in your code something similar to what's in the code for juddi-client-installer.
+It's purpose to solely to register the logging system with windows and it requires elevated privledges to do so.